JLab_logo_text_white1.jpg

 active controls

-Controls that require some action to prevent or mitigate the hazard.
+Controls that require some action to prevent or mitigate a hazard.

-A numerical dose constraint established at a level below the regulatory limits to administratively control and helps reduce individual and collective dose.
+A numerical dose constraint established at a level below regulatory limits that administratively controls and helps reduce individual and collective dose.

 administrative lockout/tagout